prisma-labs/graphql-framework-experiment/.github/ISSUE_TEMPLATE/30-docs.md

 ---
-name: Prisma plugin –– Docs 📗
+name: 📗 Docs
 about: You have feedback or ideas about the documentation
 title: ''
-labels:
-  - type/docs
+labels: type/docs
-  - plugin/prisma
 assignees: ''
 ---